gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 Agent tooling should be CLI-first.
 The LLM’s native medium is chat — text in, text out.
 This is exactly what the CLI was made for.
 On top of that, it offers many small, composable Unix-style tools.
 Agents thrive on the command line — give them tools there.

 ## Conclusion
 I see a lot of "agile" in the things that work well for me.
 Things like inspect and adapt, continuous improvement, small steps, iterate, TDD.
 The LLM is trained on and born into a waterfall world.
 When I look at the tooling people develop around it, and the things people do with it, I often see waterfall, too.
-And I see a lot of legacy code going to emerge.
+And I see a lot of legacy code that will emerge.
 Maybe we can do better.

 ## Influences & Inspirations